anic17/Newtrodit/README.md

 ## Project building

 Compiling and running Newtrodit doesn't require any external libraries apart from the WinAPI simple libraries.
 Build Newtrodit with the following command line:
-`tcc newtrodit.c -o Newtrodit.exe -luser32`
+`tcc newtrodit.c -o newtrodit.exe -luser32`

 Or if you prefer using GCC:
-`gcc Newtrodit.c -o Newtrodit.exe -luser32 -O2`
+`gcc newtrodit.c -o newtrodit.exe -luser32 -O2`